ypinhsuan/tp/docs/UserGuide.md

 Other examples:
 * `find-class CS2030 lab`<br/>
   `delete-class 1`<br/>
-  Deletes the 1st class in the results of the find class command.
+  Deletes the 1st class in the result of the `find-class` command.

 #### Clearing all classes : `clear-class`